- Email: Coach I’m thinking about becoming fitness instructor…what does it take?

 Post up in the comments here below.

-Also if you want to learn some organized programming for optimal fitness and function then make sure you check out my 120 Day Functional Fitness Training Program right here below!
-I guarantee it’ll get you into the best shape of your life and you’ll learn about effective programming and exercise selection from the ground up.
+Learn some organized programming for optimal fitness and function.
+Make sure you check out my 120 Day Functional Fitness Training Program.
+It’ll get you into the best shape of your life.
+You’ll learn about effective programming and exercise selection from the ground up.

 It’s changing lives everyday!